 The council has established an Investment and Growth Reserve which will be used to fund projects that increase our region's economic performance.
-The initial criteria for the use of the reserve was published in our Long Term Plan 2012-2022 and subsequently updated in February 2014.
-The criteria is available to download from the Economic Development page on this website.
+The initial criteria for the use of the reserve was published in our Long Term Plan 2012-2022.
+To get more information and to download the criteria, go to our Investment and Growth Reserve information.

 We help plan the region’s roading network and administer a number of passenger bus services around Northland.

 Environmental planning and monitoring